sheetalsingh/RestAssuredDemo/readme.txt

 5. run case as per suite/ test case name - read from config file  - DONE
 6. create dynamic data provider array. currently [2][5] is hard-coded - DONE
 7. handle multiple parameters using HashMap  - DONE
+8. report - allure or any other - DONE
-8. run post-get-delete cases > handle in present case only
+9. run post-get-delete cases > handle in present case only
-9. report - allure or any other
+10. reporting when particular cases/suite run

 #Info: